SurugiuAlin/EIM-/src/lab5/service_example.md

   private Looper serviceLooper;
   private ServiceHandler serviceHandler;

+  // A handler is a cool class that we can use to send and receive
+  // messages between objects.
+For example, this is a
+  // Handler that receives messages from the thread
+  // Combined with a Looper it's a easy way to run some work on a thread and
-  // Handler that receives messages from the thread private final class ServiceHandler extends Handler {
+  // get the results back via the handler. private final class ServiceHandler extends Handler {
       public ServiceHandler(Looper looper) {
           super(looper);